MOH introduces hospital fee benchmarks for private sector to manage rising costs

 Meanwhile, doctor fees refer to surgeon, anaesthetist as well as doctors’ inpatient attendance fees.

 The new benchmarks - which are not mandatory - provide a recommended hospital fee range for 29 common surgical procedures and medical conditions.
-The lower bound applies to simple and routine cases, while the upper bound is for more complex cases.
+The lower end of the range applies to simple and routine cases, while the upper end is for more complex cases.

 The benchmarks were recommended by an independent 12-member advisory committee chaired by Dr Wee Siew Bock, a senior consultant and general surgeon in private practice.